 2. Always Check Exchange Rates Before You Send

 Exchange rates fluctuate all the time.
 You want to transfer as much money as you can, which means doing your research to make sure you’re getting a good exchange rate.
+As such, it is highly recommended to look for money transfer services that offer the best US to India money exchange rate or any currency exchange internationally before sending money.

 You may not know what you’re looking for at first, but the more you send money, the more you’ll start to see some patterns.
 You’ll also get a feel for good rates and bad rates that will help you determine the best times to send money.